High Council of The Salvation Army: High Council of The Salvation Army, 2013

 Following the unexpected retirement of General Linda Bond the High Council met on 29 July 2013 for the purpose of electing the 20th General of The Salvation Army.
-The 2013 High Council (the 18th High Council of The Salvation Army) is the largest in the history of The Salvation Army.
-There are 118 members – 64 women and 54 men – with an average age of 59 years.
-Fifty-four are attending a High Council for the first time.
-Twenty-six have appointments in the Americas and Caribbean Zone and 24 in the Africa Zone.
-The South Pacific and East Asia Zone supplies 21 members, Europe 18 and South Asia 15.
-Fourteen International Headquarters commissioners complete the total of 118 members.
+The 2013 High Council (the 18th High Council of The Salvation Army) was as that time the largest in the history of The Salvation Army.
+There were 118 members – 64 women and 54 men – with an average age of 59 years.
+Fifty-four attended a High Council for the first time.
+Twenty-six had appointments in the Americas and Caribbean Zone and 24 in the Africa Zone.
+The South Pacific and East Asia Zone supplied 21 members, Europe 18 and South Asia 15.
+Fourteen International Headquarters commissioners completed the total of 118 members.

 The 2013 High Council was held at the gathering's third host venue – the Renaissance Hotel, Heathrow, to the west of London.
-The 1934 and 1939 High Councils were held at Clapton Congress Hall in east London, with all other High Councils since the first in 1929 taking place at Sunbury Court in west London, which was undergoing a major refurbishment at the time.
+The 1934 and 1939 High Councils had been held at Clapton Congress Hall in east London, with all other High Councils since the first in 1929 taking place at Sunbury Court in west London, which was undergoing a major refurbishment at the time.

 On 29 July 2013, the first official day of the High Council's meeting, the members elected: